rmalvarezkai/discrete_fourier/README.md

 - **First Derivative**: Calculate the rate of change of the reconstructed signal
 - **Second Derivative**: Compute the curvature/acceleration of the signal
 - **Period Detection**: Find dominant periods and cyclical patterns in data
+- **Period Validation**: Verify if detected periods are real patterns with confidence scores
 - **NumPy-based**: Efficient vectorized computations for fast performance

 ## Why Not Just Use NumPy FFT?